 This is the living room after we painted the walls, painted the trim, painted the beams, built a console table for behind the sectional (see it all accessorized here), hung some subtle patterned curtains, and brought in a new rug, ottoman, and desk chair.
 We also got a larger media cabinet and built a leaning chalkboard along with adding some overhead lighting.

 Here’s the sunroom as it looked right on our snowy moving day back in 2010.

 This is the other side of the sunroom as it looked when we moved in:

-Here’s the master bedroom is it looked on moving day:
+Here’s our bedroom as it looked on moving day:

-And here’s the master bedroom after we got a new bed, switched out the light fixture, hung some free DIY art, got a new rug, made a headboard, repainted it for a moodier vibe and upholstered old side tables to make benches for the foot of the bed.
+And here’s our bedroom after we got a new bed, switched out the light fixture, hung some free DIY art, got a new rug, made a headboard, repainted it for a moodier vibe and upholstered old side tables to make benches for the foot of the bed.

 *** The Bedroom Sink Nook***

 Here’s the sink nook as it looked when we first moved in.
 It’s on the far side of the bedroom (with a shower and a toilet in a room to the right and a walk-in closet to the left).
 It was definitely a challenge to make a sink that’s visible from the bed feel integrated (let alone romantic) but we love a challenge…